 Probability and Statistics are two related, but separate academic disciplines.
 Statistical analysis often uses probability distributions, and the two topics are often studied together.
 A probability distribution is a table or an equation that links each outcome of a statistical experiment with its probability of occurrence.
-For example, consider a simple experiment in which we flip a coin two times.
-An outcome of the experiment might be the number of heads that we see in two coin-flips.
+For example, consider a simple test in which we flip a coin two times.
+A result of the experiment might be the number of heads that we see in two coin-flips.
 Another example of artificial intelligence is a smart car, which has been fed with a mathematical formula to ascertain the situation and act within the options given within a parameter.
 A computer can do almost anything and everything a mind can, but it can seldom think.
-It’s limited by mathematical formulas; a human mind isn’t.
-Computers cannot work without algorithms – human minds most certainly can.
+Mathematical formulas limit it; a human mind isn’t.
+Processors cannot work without algorithms – human minds most certainly can.

 True, a phone is extremely good when it helps us do something better.
 Any machine that can enable us to stay safe, increase productivity and enable understanding is always welcome.
 But phones don’t think, they only do set specific tasks written into their codes.
 They may provide brilliant computations and solve significant problems, but they are only fast, not smart.

 Humans are smart because they can think.
 Whether they think before they act is a different matter.
-But humans can think without being asked to.
-A child is distracted in a classroom because (s)he can think, and when the class becomes boring (s)he uses her imagination to wander to a place in her/his mind where life’s interesting.
+But humans can think without being asked.
+A child is distracted in a classroom because (s)he can think, and when the class becomes boring (s)he uses her imagination to wander to a place in her/his mind where life’s exciting.
 From what we know, a machine cannot imagine.
 It can only compute.

 According to Vedic texts, we’re neither body nor mind nor intellect.
 We’re absolute pure and conscious energy – Atman.
 Atman is the root power which drives all our material drives.
 It’s the power that keeps the body alive.
 It’s also the energy that instils intellect.
 “Those who understand it will understand the world; those who don’t will suffer before perishing,” argued Vedic seers like Krishna in Bhagavad-Gita.

-Until the self is realized, nothing is truly realized.
-Unless we comprehend the ideas of Atman, there’s simply no way to understand true intelligence.
-And since machines are based on our understanding of tasks and elements in nature, there can simply be no Artificial Intelligence, at least until then.
+Until the self is realized, nothing can be genuinely realized.
+Unless we comprehend the ideas of Atman, there’s just no way to understand real intelligence.
+And since machines are designed based on our understanding of tasks and elements in nature, there can be no Artificial Intelligence, at least until then.
 Understanding the Self is the goal of all Vedic arts and sciences.
 So to even create Artificial Intelligence, we need to understand the intelligence which stems from the self – Aatman.